 It’s worth mentioning that getting root access on the Android device always requires an unlocked bootloader.
 Due to the open-source nature of Android OS, plenty of users opt-in for the system-level customizations to get additional functionalities apart from custom look & feel.
 In that scenario, both the bootloader unlocking and rooting becomes necessary enough.
-It’s also worth mentioning that after unlocking the bootloader, you can flash custom ROMs.
+It’s also worth mentioning that you can flash custom ROMs after unlocking the bootloader.

 Stock ROMs although do provide better stability and faster software updates, plenty of users might not be interested in a simple looking (less-featured) Stock Firmware for years.
 Additionally, after ending the software support, most users want to install custom firmware to get a taste of the latest Android OS.
 Both the Pixel 6 & Pixel 6 Pro are new which may obviously lead developers to build custom firmware soon which requires a root and unlocked bootloader.

 Fix: Pixel 6 Pro Sound Not Working/ Audio Cutting Out, Delay or Lag

 Fix: Pixel Hotspot Authentication Failure Error